Skip to main content

 FieldDescription

 MigrateVersionInferiorToSemantic version (e.g. 0.2.9).
-The migration runs when the config file’s Version is strictly less than this.
+For json migrations, runs when the config file’s Version is strictly less than this.
+For file migrations, this field is informational (idempotency comes from “source missing → no-op”).
 Should match the folder name for clarity.

 StepsArray of step objects (see below).
 Applied in order.